cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 **Warning behavior:**

-When a route specifies `mtls_allowed_*` options but the domain has `authorization.mode: none`, GoRouter logs a warning to the application's log stream:
+When a route specifies `mtls_allowed_*` options but the domain has `authorization.mode: none`, the route options are stored by CAPI as inert metadata — CAPI does not track or validate whether the domain enforces them.
+GoRouter logs a warning per-request to the application's log stream (see [Router Log Messages](#router-log-messages) for the full format):

 ```
+[RTR] backend.partner.example.com - mtls_auth:"not_enforced"
-[WARN] Route 'backend.partner.example.com' specifies mtls_allowed_apps but domain has authorization.mode=none; rules are not enforced.
+  mtls_denied_reason:"route specifies mtls_allowed_apps but domain authorization.mode=none; rules ignored"
 ```

+The request is forwarded, not denied.
+This allows developers to set route options before the operator enables enforcement, and provides visible feedback that the rules are not yet active.

 This builds on the route options framework from [RFC-0027: Generic Per-Route Features](rfc-0027-generic-per-route-features.md).
 Phase 1b depends on RFC-0027 being implemented first.

-### Phase 2: Egress HTTP Proxy (Optional)
+### Phase 2: Egress HTTP Proxy (Opt-in)

 To simplify client adoption, add an HTTP proxy to the application sidecar that automatically handles mTLS.
+Users enable this per-app; applications that configure TLS clients directly do not need it.

 **How it works:**
 1. Diego configures an egress proxy (Envoy) listening on `127.0.0.1:8888`